joshuaabrookuk/joshuaabrookuk/README.md

 ## Education

-### Teesside University BA Games Design&nbsp;&nbsp;(2.1)&nbsp;(2016 Graduation)
+### Teesside University BA Games Design&nbsp;&nbsp;(2.1)&nbsp;<i>(2016 Graduation)</i>

 As a technical designer, I am not only able to conceptualise but also develop projects using various dev tools with skills in design, 2D and 3D art and logic scripting.
 This gives me a well-rounded cross-disciplinary understanding of all the elements that go into a large scale project.
 A highlight includes being junior and technical lead designer in  a team of around ten.
-The role saw me collaborating with outsourcers from various disciplines and built my resilience to pressure.
+The role saw me collaborating with outsourcers from various disciplines, building my resilience to pressure and responsibility.

-### Richard Taunton&nbsp;(2009 - 2012)
+### Richard Taunton&nbsp;<i>(2009 - 2012)</i>

 BTEC Media Production (Distinction*)<br>
 AS Photography B<br>
 AS Film Studies C<br>

-### Romsey School&nbsp;(2005 – 2009)
+### Romsey School&nbsp;<i>(2005 – 2009)</i>

 English, Mathematics and Science all C and above with other GSCEs including:<br> Media Studies, Textiles and DiDA (Diploma in Digital Applications)